crystal-lang/crystal-book/docs/tutorials/basics/40_strings.md

 ```

 The method has an optional `offset` argument that can be used to start searching from a different
-position than the beginning of string.
+position than the beginning of the string.
 This is useful when the substring may appear multiple times.

 ```{.crystal .crystal-play}
 message = "Crystal is awesome"